jccrosby/smart-ai-adoption/slides.md

 - **Output:** Working prototype, performance data, developer feedback, lessons learned.
 - **Share:** Share your prototype, performance data, feedback, and those lessons learned.

-## Experimenting and sharing is large part of expanding the usage and benefits of AI
+## Experimenting and sharing is a large part of expanding the usage and benefits of AI

 ---
 layout: default